Not everyone wants to lose weight, and for various potential reasons, some people wish to do the opposite: gain weight.

 Potatoes (paired with oil) are likely responsible for a significant amount of unwanted weight gain around the world; potato chips, fries, crisps, and the list goes on.

-However, health-wise, there is a big difference between regular potatoes and fried potato products.
+However, health-wise, there is a big difference between regular potatoes and deep-fried potato products.

 For those seeking to gain weight, adding a few regular potatoes into the diet can be a healthy way to do so.

-Despite their relatively poor reputation over recent years, potatoes do contain some valuable nutrients, and a large potato supplies a good amount of potassium and vitamin B6 (24).
+Potatoes also contain some valuable nutrients, and a large potato supplies a good amount of potassium and vitamin B6 (23).

 Since potatoes are fairly carbohydrate and calorie-rich, adding several to a meal can quickly increase total energy intake.